Bar Kokhba Revolt: Bar Kokhba in rabbinic literature

-The defeat of the Bar Kokhba revolt is portrayed in rabbinic literature as divinely decreed.
-In Midrash Tanhuma, when Hadrian boasts of his conquest, he is answered: "If it had not been [ordained] from the heavens, you would not have conquered. [...] now because of our sins, you have prevailed against us."
-According to Lamentations Rabbah, when Bar Kokhba's body was shown to Hadrian, the emperor ordered that the rest of the body be brought forward.
-It was discovered with a snake coiled around his neck, leading Hadrian to state: "If his God had not slain him, who could have overcome him?"
-Another example appears in Sifrei Devarim 323, which recounts a Roman decurio (a commander of ten horsemen) chasing a Jew in Judea.
-A serpent wrapped around the Jew's ankle but did not harm him.
-The Jew then called out: "Do not say to yourself "We are strong and they are weak."
-(But say to yourself: This [our subjugation of the Jews] could not have happened) "if their Rock had not sold them, and the L-rd had not delivered them (into our hands)."
-Rabbinic sources also associate the destruction of towns and villages during the revolt with transgressions of Jewish law.
+The defeat is portrayed in rabbinic literature as divinely ordained.
+A rabbinic legend, found in Midrash Tanhuma (Genesis, 7), describes Hadrian as declaring himself a god after conquering Jerusalem, destroying the Temple, and exiling the people of Israel.
+In another passage of the same work (Devarim, 7), when Hadrian boasts of his conquest, the response is: "If it had not been [ordained] from the heavens, you would not have conquered. [...] now because of our sins, you have prevailed against us."
+According to Lamentations Rabbah (2.2), when Bar Kokhba's body was shown to Hadrian, the emperor ordered the rest of the body brought forward.
+A snake was found coiled around his neck, leading Hadrian to declare: "If his God had not slain him, who could have overcome him?"
+The same work also associates the destruction of towns and villages during the revolt with transgressions of Jewish law.
+Sifrei Devarim 323 depicts a Roman cavalry officer pursuing a Jew in Judea who calls out that Jewish subjugation could only have occurred because God willed it.

-The fast day of Tisha B'Av, commemorating the destruction of the First and Second Temples—as reflected in a Tannaitic tradition attributed to Rabbi Akiva identifying both events as occurring on this date—was expanded in the Mishnah to include tragedies from the Bar Kokhba revolt: "Beitar was captured and the city (Jerusalem) was ploughed."
-Another passage in the Mishnah presents the three Jewish revolts as a sequence of national defeats, each leading to added mourning practices in the context of weddings; it states that "in the final war, they forbade brides to ride in a litter inside the city."
+The fast of Tisha B'Av, commemorating the destruction of the First and Second Temples, was expanded in the Mishnah (Ta'anit 4.5–6) to include the fall of Betar and the ploughing of Jerusalem.
+Another passage in the Mishnah (Sotah 9.14) presents the three Jewish revolts as a sequence of national disasters, each leading to additional mourning practices in the context of weddings; it states that "in the final war, they forbade brides to ride in a litter inside the city."

-Two Sephardic Jewish families, Rodriguez and Gradis, are traditionally said to have emigrated from Judaea to the Iberian Peninsula following the Bar Kokhba revolt, settling first in Portugal and later moving to Spain.